MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-view-edit-policies.md

 In Microsoft Defender for Business, security settings are configured through policies.
 There are two main types of policies in Defender for Business:

-- Next-generation protection policies, which determine how Microsoft Defender Antivirus and other threat protection features are configured
+- **Next-generation protection policies**, which determine how Microsoft Defender Antivirus and other threat protection features are configured
-- Firewall policies, which determine what network traffic is permitted to flow to and from your company's devices.
+- **Firewall policies**, which determine what network traffic is permitted to flow to and from your company's devices.

 This article describes how to: